apache/nuttx/configs/sama5d3-xplained/README.txt

 1) Currently the SAMA5Dx is running at 396MHz in these configurations.
 This is because the timing for the PLLs, NOR FLASH, and SDRAM came from the Atmel NoOS sample code which runs at that rate.
-The SAMA5Dx is capable of running at 528MHz, however.
-The setup for that configuration exists in the Bareboard assembly language setup and should be incorporated.
+The SAMA5Dx is capable of running at 536MHz, however.
+The setup for that configuration exists in the BareBox assembly language setup and should be incorporated.

-2) Most of these configurations execute from NOR FLASH.
-I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper (J9).
-As far as I can tell, this jumper does nothing on my board???
-I have been using the norboot configuration to start the program in NOR FLASH (see just above).
-See "Creating and Using NORBOOT" above.

-3) Neither USB OHCI nor EHCI support Isochronous endpoints.
+2) Neither USB OHCI nor EHCI support Isochronous endpoints.
 Interrupt endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

-4) HSCMI TX DMA support is currently commented out.
+3) HSCMI TX DMA support is currently commented out.

-5) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
+4) I believe that there is an issue when the internal AT25 FLASH is formatted by NuttX.
 That format works fine with Linux, but does not appear to work with Windows.
 Reformatting on Windows can resolve this.
    NOTE:  This is not a SAMA5Dx issue.